Business Model Design

 AIoT Use Case Mapping

 AIoT Use Case Mapping can be used to clarify how far one of the typical AIoT Use Cases can best be supported by utilizing AI and IoT together.
 An example is given here.
 In the example of the kitchen appliance, almost all generic AIoT use cases are relevant: AIoT will be used to improve the design of the kitchen appliance, data will be used for sales support, overall product performance improvements are in scope, as well as predictive maintenance.
-And finally, digital services like receipe recommendations will play an important role.
+Finally, digital services such as recipe recommendations will play an important role.

 AIoT Customer Journey Map